 Unlike many restaurant chains, In-N-Out Burger makes their fries onsite.
 They cook them in sunflower oil.
 Sometimes he orders the burgers wrapped in lettuce.

 Eating palm oil free at other restaurants

-At sit down restaurants, he orders meat cooked with salt.
+At sit-down restaurants, he orders meat cooked with salt.
 He doesn’t eat bread.
 He can usually have barbeque sauce on the meat if we are at a BBQ restaurant.

 At Mexican restaurants he orders fajitas and just eats the meat, not the tortillas or cooked vegetables.
 He doesn’t have the tortilla chips though they may be okay; you have to ask.
 He likely could have corn tortillas as well but doesn’t want them.
 We rarely go to Italian restaurants.

 Typically, we don’t go out to eat unless we have to.
 When we do, we look for places that will have meat they can cook-to-order with just salt.
 We’ve had luck at Outback Steakhouse and sit-down chains like Applebee’s, Cheddar’s, and Texas Roadhouse.

-Going on vacation when you are avoiding palm oil
+Going on vacation when you avoid palm oil

 For vacations, so we don’t have to rely on restaurants, instead of staying in a hotel, we usually rent an AirBNB or VRBO with a kitchen.
 Then we can continue to buy the above foods.